Arizona IEP Meeting Checklist: What to Do Before, During, and After

 Before the Meeting

-Request the draft IEP and evaluation reports at least 5 days in advance.
-You are entitled to review the IEP before the meeting.
-The district does not have to send it to you unsolicited, but if you ask, they must provide it.
-An email to the special education coordinator five to seven days before the meeting asking for the draft IEP and any evaluation reports to be reviewed is reasonable and appropriate.
+Request the draft IEP and evaluation reports several days in advance.
+Ask the special education coordinator for the draft IEP and any evaluation reports early enough to review them before the meeting.
 If they say they "don't have a draft yet," that's a flag — a good team works from a draft, not a blank document at the table.

 Review the present levels section carefully.
 The present levels of academic achievement and functional performance (PLAAFP) section is the foundation of the IEP.
 Every goal should connect back to something described in present levels.
 If the PLAAFP is vague or doesn't match your child's actual performance, the goals built on it will be inadequate.

 Know who must be at the meeting.
 Under A.A.C.
-R7-2-401, Arizona requires all of these team members: you (the parent), at least one of your child's general education teachers, the special education teacher, an LEA representative (a district employee who has authority to commit district resources — not just any administrator), someone who can interpret evaluation results, and the child when appropriate (especially for transition planning at age 14+).
+R7-2-401, Arizona requires all of these team members: you (the parent), an applicable general education teacher, the special education teacher, a PEA representative (a district or charter employee qualified to provide or supervise specially designed instruction), someone who can interpret evaluation results, and the child when appropriate.
+Transition planning must begin no later than the first IEP in effect when the student turns 16.

-If a required team member is absent without your written consent, the meeting has a procedural defect.
-You can note this at the start of the meeting.
+If a required team member is absent, excusal requires written agreement by you and the PEA, and the excused member must provide written input before the meeting.
+You can note the issue at the start of the meeting.
 If the absent member is critical to the decisions being made, you can request that the meeting be rescheduled.

 Bring your own documentation.
 Bring report cards, work samples, teacher notes, outside therapy reports, and any notes you've kept about your child's school experience.
 Your observations as a parent are data.
 They should inform the present levels and the goals.